daremat/es6-epf/README.md

 * implement the game logic: flip cards 2 by 2, keep matches flipped, end the game when all cards are flipped

 ### Step 3.4 - End view
-> Date, ...
+topics: Date, browser storage

-* retrieve the results from get parameters and print them on your end.html
+* retrieve the results from get parameters and print them on the end view
+* save the result of the game in the browser using web storage [https://developer.mozilla.org/fr/docs/Web/API/Web_Storage_API] sessionStorage and localStorage

 ### Checklist
  - [ ] I know how to modularize a webpack app